abelrassat7421/Affinity-prediction/README.md

-# Affinity-prediction: Prediction affinity of protein-protein interactions from pdb files.
+# Affinity-prediction: Pridicting the affinity of protein-protein interactions from pdb files of protein complexes.

 ---

 ## Overview

 - ### 🧊 voxel_representation :
-  Library that allow to process the pdb files, determine the interacting atoms of a protein-protein interface and voxelize these selected atoms in a cube whose center is  the center of mass of the atoms.
+  Library that allows to process the pdb files, determine the interacting atoms of a protein-protein interface and voxelize these selected atoms in a cube whose center is the center of mass of these atoms.
 In this process the **biopython** library is leveraged with its SMCRA (Structure/Chain/Residue/Atom) architecture.
 A dataset is finally built with **pyTorch**.

 - ### Neural_net :
-  We define the CNN and functions for training and testing the model.
+  We define a CNN and functions for training and testing the model.
 Due to the unavailability of most of the database at the moment of finishing this project, the DataLoader class was not used but is recommended once the clusters are no longer in maintenance.